osg-htc/dosar/docs/ASP2022/10-ComplexDAG.md

 You should notice a few things about the montage submission file:

    1. The `transfer_input_files` statement refers to the files created by the other jobs.
-   1. We do *not* transfer the montage program because it is on OASIS.
+   1. We do *not* transfer the montage program because it is on the VM.

 ```
 universe                = vanilla
 executable              = wrapper_montage.sh
-+ProjectName = "osg.ConnectTrain"
 arguments               = tile_0_0.ppm tile_0_1.ppm tile_1_0.ppm tile_1_1.ppm -mode Concatenate -tile 2x2 mandle.gif
 should_transfer_files   = YES
 when_to_transfer_output = ONEXIT